2019 Saint Francis Cougars football team: St. Ambrose

 It wasn't always pretty, but the #3-ranked Cougars walked away with a Homecoming Game victory over the St. Ambrose Fighting Bees.
 The final score was 31–13.
 The Cougars scored a pair of first quarter touchdowns, and they added a field goal in the second quarter to take a 17–0 lead into halftime.
 After receiving the opening kickoff, USF's opening drive was halted.
 The Cougars punted the ball, but the team got the ball back after three St. Ambrose plays failed to gain a first down.
 The Cougars returned the subsequent punt to the St. Ambrose 41-yard line.
 Three plays and a first down moved the ball to the 30-yard line, and the 4th play was a 30-yard scoring pass from Matt Crable to Matt Kominkiewicz.

 Later in the quarter, another USF drive started at the St. Ambrose 41-yard line.
 A 17-yard pass moved the ball to the 24-yard line.
 Two plays later, Crable handed the ball to Martel Williams who then dashed 24 yards to the end zone and another USF score.

 A second quarter field goal of 24 yards by Gavin Gardner completed the first half scoring.
 The Cougar offense continued to sputter after the half, being held scoreless in the third quarter.
 The Fighting Bees took the third quarter opening kickoff and marched 79 yards for the only score of the quarter.

-Some much-welcomed life was produced in the 4th quarter when Crable threw a pass to the sidelines that was caught by Casey Coll.
+Some welcomed life was produced in the 4th quarter when Crable threw a pass to the sidelines that was caught by Casey Coll.
 Coll then sped 64 yards for a Cougar touchdown that extended the lead to 24–7.
 Later in the quarter, Crable completed another touchdown pass to Kominkiewicz, this one going for 28 yards to widen the lead to 31–7.
 The score remained that way for most of the rest of the quarter.
 With time expiring and the game coming to an end, the Fighting Bees scored a touchdown pass on the last play of the game.
 The point-after kick was no good, bringing the final score to 31–13.

 The Cougars offense hurt itself multiple times, losing the ball four times during the game.
 Benefiting from the two fumble recoveries and two interceptions, the Fighting Bees won the time of possession battle 31:56 to 28:04.

 Next week, unbeaten #3 USF travels to unbeaten #6 Marian University to begin conference play in a rival game that awards the Franciscan Bowl trophy to the victor.